PGDE (Primary)

 You will cover a wide range of subjects that feature in the primary school curriculum.

-The PGDE Primary is an intense course, comprising 18 weeks of on-campus teaching and 18 weeks of placement in primary schools.
+The PGDE Primary is an intense course, comprising 18 weeks of university teaching and 18 weeks of placement in primary schools.
 The main pedagogy is interactive lectures and workshops.
 Collaborative tasks and group learning are integral to the programme.
-One of the core modules - School and Professional Studies – is taught through a combination of face-to-face classes and online tutorials.

 The course comprises three core modules: